DjangoGirls/tutorial/deploy/README.md

 All right!

-## Install Heroku toolbelt
+## Heroku account

-You need to install your Heroku toolbelt which you can find here: https://toolbelt.heroku.com/
+You need to install your Heroku toolbelt which you can find here (you can skip the installation if you've already installed it during setup): https://toolbelt.heroku.com/

-You can also create a free Heroku account here: https://id.heroku.com/signup/www-home-top
+Please also create a free Heroku account here: https://id.heroku.com/signup/www-home-top

 Then authenticate Heroku account on you computer by running this command: